mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-SAGE-AI can significantly enhance build system stability by:
+- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build issues.
+For example, if a commit message indicates a change in a critical build script, SAGE-AI can trigger a build check before merging.
+- **Recommendations:** Implement a CI/CD pipeline that integrates SAGE-AI to automatically trigger builds for commits that mention build-related changes.
+This proactive approach can catch issues early and improve build reliability.

+### 🐛 Bug Detection & Resolution
+**AI Helps Identify and Fix Issues:**
-- **Automated Testing:** SAGE-AI can analyze commit history and identify patterns that lead to build failures.
-It can then suggest fixes or optimizations to prevent future failures.
+- **Positive Impact:** SAGE-AI can analyze commit history to identify patterns in bug fixes.
+It can also suggest potential bug fixes based on similar issues in the past.
-- **Continuous Integration:** By integrating with CI/CD pipelines, SAGE-AI can trigger builds automatically and provide real-time feedback on build health.
-- **Predictive Analytics:** SAGE-AI can predict potential build issues based on historical data and code changes, allowing for proactive maintenance.

-**Assessment:**
-- **Successful builds in the last 7 days:** $(git log --since="7 days ago" --oneline | wc -l)
-  - *Higher number indicates better build stability
+- **Recommendations:** Use S

 ---